War of the League of Cambrai: Aftermath

-After the victory at Marignano, Francis advanced on Milan, capturing the city on 4 October and removing Sforza from the throne.
-In December, he met with Leo at Bologna; the pope, who had in the meantime been deserted by the remainder of his Swiss mercenaries, surrendered Parma and Piacenza to Francis and Modena to the Duke of Ferrara.
-In return, Leo received guarantees of French noninterference in his proposed attack on the Duchy of Urbino.
-Finally, the Treaty of Noyon, signed by Francis and Charles V in August 1516, recognized French claims to Milan and Spanish claims to Naples, removing Spain from the war.
+In January 1516, king Ferdinand II of Aragon died and was succeeded by his grandson, the future emperor Charles V, who became sovereign of all Spanish and southern Italian realms.
+Interested in securing his rule over the Kingdom of Naples, Charles entered into negotiations with the French king.
+Charles was ready to recognize French claims to Milan, while Francis decided to recognize Spanish claims to Naples.
+On those bases, the Treaty of Noyon was concluded between Charles and Francis in August 1516, thus removing Spain from the war.

-Maximilian held out, making another attempt to invade Lombardy; his army failed to reach Milan before turning back, and by December 1516, he had entered into negotiations with Francis.
-The resulting Treaty of Brussels not only accepted French occupation of Milan, but also confirmed Venetian claims to the remainder of the Imperial possessions in Lombardy (except for Cremona), effectively ending the war with a return to the status quo of 1508.
+Maximilian held out, making another attempt to invade Lombardy; his army failed to reach Milan before turning back, and by the autumn of 1516, he had entered into negotiations with Francis.
+The resulting Treaty of Brussels, concluded on 6 December 1516, not only accepted French occupation of Milan, but also confirmed Venetian claims to the remainder of the Imperial possessions in Lombardy (except for Cremona), effectively ending the war with a return to the status quo of 1508.
+By the same treaty, emperor Maximilian agreed to end all hostilities by accepting the truce with Venice, and already by January 1517 key provisions of the treaty were put in effect.
+All military operations were ceased, and Verona was surrendered to the Venetians.
+In Venice, the end of war was marked by various celebrations, that took place from January to March 1517.

 The peace, however, would last only four years; the growing rivalry between the House of Valois and the House of Habsburg, and the election of Charles V as Holy Roman Emperor in 1519, would soon lead to the Italian War of 1521–26.